 Pros and Cons of IFAS

 Some of the advantages of using IFAS include:

 - Improved nitrification as compared to simple suspended growth systems due to combining the aerobic, anaerobic and anoxic zones and increasing the sludge retention time

 - Faster restoration of system nitrification due to the large mass of nitrifiers on the fixed film

 - Possible improvements and reduced variation in the Sludge Volume Index (SVI)

 - Reduced production of sludge

-- High costs for construction and operation
+- Because of its effectiveness and efficiency, there may be higher initial costs for construction and operation

 Media Types Used for IFAS